pirataspinhal/algorithms/data_structures/queue_circular/README.md

 # Queue

 	A queue is a data structure to store elements in a FIFO way (First In, First Out).
-Items are always added at the end of the queue and removed at the beginning.
+	Items are always added at the end of the queue and removed at the beginning (front).

 # Implementation

-This implementation has a memory problem.
-We always reallocate more memory for new items, when we could be using nodes and a circular list to simply free a node that is removed from the list.
-But this implementation works, it only needs a few fine tunings.
+	This is a dynamic circular queue.
+It solves the memory problems that the static queue has.
+It's a very elegant solution, with very easy to implement functions.

 # Enjoy!